-ClassEval will be modified for the Spring 2020 semester and for courses in the Summer 2020 semester that had to transition quickly from face-to-face to remote instruction.
-Results from these student course evaluations will be provided to instructors and department heads but will not be included in the ClassEval reports that are generated for inclusion in reappointment, promotion and tenure dossiers.
-Thus, DVFs and CRPTCs should not expect to see student course evaluations in dossiers from any Spring 2020 courses or from Summer 2020 courses that were converted quickly for remote instruction.
+Beginning with the Spring 2022 semester, ClassEval returned to its prior format with a combination of quantitative and open-ended questions.
+ClassEval was modified for the Spring 2020, Summer 2020, Fall 2020, Spring 2021 and Fall 2021 semesters.
+Results from Spring 2020, Summer 2020, Fall 2020, Spring 2021 and Fall 2021 student course evaluations have been provided to instructors and department heads but will not be included in the ClassEval reports that are generated for inclusion in reappointment, promotion and tenure dossiers.
+Thus, DVFs and CRPTCs should not expect to see student course evaluations in the ClassEval section (Section II.A.2.a.) of RPT dossiers from these courses.

-Faculty members who wish to include ClassEval data from Spring 2020 or Summer 2020 that were excluded from the official ClassEval report, as described above, may include summaries of those data under “Instructional Development” (Section II.B) as described below.
+Faculty members who wish to include ClassEval data from courses that were excluded from the official ClassEval report, as described above, may include summaries of those data under “Instructional Development” (Section II.B) as described below.

 Instructional Development – Highlight innovations and new developments in courses, curricula, and programs:

-Faculty may wish to describe curricular innovations and approaches they took in the classroom to address student outcomes during the COVID-19 transition to online courses.
-These descriptions may be augmented with summaries of student feedback collected via ClassEval, but this is not required.
+Faculty are encouraged to describe any curricular innovations and new approaches they took in the classroom to address student outcomes during pandemic-affected semesters.
+These descriptions may be augmented with summaries of student comments or feedback collected via ClassEval, but including student comments is not required.